-“The average total income of respondents in the third, fourth, and fifth quintiles was greater than average total consumption.
-Without any consideration to the drawdown of financial assets, the consumption of these groups could have been increased simply by spending all available income.
-Evidence that moderate and higher wealth retirees did not spend all of their income was consistent with the increase in average financial assets over the five-wave analysis period.”
+According to the report, “the average total income of respondents in the third, fourth, and fifth quintiles was greater than average total consumption.
+Without any consideration to the drawdown of financial assets, the consumption of these groups could have been increased simply by spending all available income.”
+In short, that means most people are living too well withing their means.
+They are continuing to save when they should be drawing down savings.

-And, related research has found that many pre retirees are Saving Too Much for Retirement.
+And, related research has found that many pre-retirees also save too much for retirement.